 View the perchlorate plume map to see where the perchlorate is located.

-*Laboratory reports and/or appendices have been omitted from these documents.
+*Laboratory reports, figures, and/or appendices have been omitted from these documents.
 For a copy of the full report, please contact Alan Pineda.

 To request public records, please submit a Public Records Request Form.